fraxken/combine-async-iterators/README.md

 Combine Multiple Asynchronous Iterators in one (not a sequence).
 It use **Promise.race** under the hood (the code idea is from [Targos](http://github.com/targos)).

+> ⚠️ This package was mainly built to work with native Asynchronous Generators (Iterators).

 ## Requirements
 - [Node.js](https://nodejs.org/en/) version 11 or higher